 If the group size exceeds our 16-student maximum or is smaller than our 8-person minimum, we are willing to discuss options to accommodate your group’s needs.
 If your group would prefer hotel accommodations to homestays, we also can offer that service; however, the price of the trip will change.

-7-day Program itinerary includes:
+The 7-day Program itinerary includes:

-- 2 less nights in homestay community
+- 2 fewer nights in the homestay community

 - 1 less service project day

 - Includes either Guayabo National Monument or Farm Tour

 - Program Tuition is $1,985 / student for a minimum of 8 participants

 The 11-day Program itinerary includes:

 - 2 extra nights in the homestay community